jnessier/ReverseProxy-PlausibleAnalytics/README.md

 // If not needed then leave the array empty.
 $mapping = [
     '/foo/bar.js' => '/js/plausible.outbound-links.js'
 ];

+// Set visitor IP addresses as exclusion (e.g. for yourself or developers)
+// If not needed then leave the array empty.
+$excluded = [
+    '127.0.0.1',
+    '::1',
+];

 // Set URL of Plausible Analytics